 The community college system provides a unique opportunity for young people to experience college and athletics without a significant financial or logistical commitment.
 The ability to attend and compete at your local community college can set the stage for future opportunities that may not have been available otherwise.
 By attending one of our nine institutions, we hope that you find all your expectations to be met.

-CHET DEVORE TROPHY WINNERS
+CHET DEVORE AWARD WINNERS

 2009-10 PALOMAR COLLEGE Athletic Director: Scott Cathcart